msveshnikov/autovibe/README.md

 ﻿# AutoVibe

-**AutoVibe** is a web platform designed to empower users with rapid iterative vibe coding capabilities.
-It enables users to explore ideas and generate unexpected outcomes at lightning speed by running thousands of "gemini thinking" iterations based on an initial seed input.
+**AutoVibe** is a free web platform designed to empower users with rapid iterative vibe coding capabilities.
+It enables users to explore ideas and generate unexpected outcomes at lightning speed by running thousands of LLM iterations based on an initial seed input.

 The platform offers a secure and consistent environment for exploring concepts, refining ideas, and discovering novel solutions.
 Whether for brainstorming, vibe coding, or data pattern analysis,